jNembhard/audiophile-ecom/README.md

 };
 ```

-`useToast()` allows you to feedback to users when an action is performed.
+`useToast()` allows you to give feedback to users when an action is performed.
 In this case, an alert would be sent to users when their cart is successfully cleared.

 #### Redux Toolkit